beets3d/FutureMakers/docs/projects/cannon/index.md

 comments: true
 ---

-# Keyboard Cap Design Project
+# Load, Aim, Dominate – Ping Pong Ballista Blitz Project
 ## Abstract

 This hands-on project launches you into the world of designing, building, and firing your own ping pong ballista!
 You'll learn how to engineer a working tabletop launcher, fine-tune your aim, and dominate the battlefield with precision shots.
 This project combines creative design, practical prototyping, and a blast of competitive fun.